DanielMarchand/progtech2/wiki/profiler.md

 * ___dynamic___ performance analysis in ___real___ world deployment
 * identify specific ___bottlenecks___, because:
-    - premature optimisation is evil
+    - premature optimisation is evil (80/20 rule: ~80% of the time is caused by ~20% of the code)
     - we strive for readability and maintainability

 ### What do we expect from our profiler?